School of Science

 And finally, to act, to do, to follow in a long line of Manhattan graduates who have made a difference in a wide variety of careers in the public as well as the private sector, and to bring into the world of the future a sense of integrity, honesty and values supported and strengthened at Manhattan College: this is our mission.

-The School of Science currently offers one MS degree through the Department of Computer Science and three different MS degrees through the Department of Mathematics - an MS in Applied Mathematics - Data Analytics, an MS in Mathematics, and an MS in Adolescence Education Mathematics.
-The latter is a component of the seamless 5-year BS-MS in Adolescence Education Mathematics offered jointly by the Schools of Education and Science.
+The School of Science currently offers one MS degree through the Department of Computer Science and two different MS degrees through the Department of Mathematics - an MS in Applied Mathematics - Data Analytics and an MS in Mathematics.